Hambantota: Climate

-Hambantota features a tropical wet and dry climate (Aw) under the Köppen climate classification.
+Hambantota features a tropical wet and dry climate (As) under the Köppen climate classification.
 There is no true dry season, but there is significantly less rain from January through March and again from June through August.
 The heaviest rain falls in October and November.
 The city sees on average roughly 1050 mm of precipitation annually.
 Average temperatures in Hambantota change little throughout the year, ranging from 26.3 °C in January to 28.1 °C in April and May.

 Demographics

 Hambantota Town is Buddhist majority.
 Islam is the second largest religion in the town.
 There are also small numbers of Christians and Hindus.
+Sinhalese people form the majority of the town's population followed by Sri Lankan Malays who make up 30% of the total population.

 Economy and infrastructure

 A cement grinding and bagging factory is being set up, as well as fertiliser bagging plants.
 Large salt plains are a prominent feature of Hambantota.
 The town is a major producer of salt.
 A Special Economic Zone of 15,000 acres has been proposed by Prime Minister Ranil Wickremesinghe, out of which approximately 1,235 acres will be situated in Hambantota to build factories, LNG plants and refineries while the rest will be in Monaragala, Embilipitiya and Matara.
 A Vocational training Center was opened in 2017 by Prime minister Ranil Wickremesinghe with China to train the workforce needed for the SEZs.
-Wickramasinghe also came in to an agreement with state-owned China Merchants Port Holdings to lease 70 per cent stake of the strategically-located Hambantota port at $1.12 billion, opening Hambantota to the Belt and Road Initiative.
+Wickramasinghe also came into an agreement with state-owned China Merchants Port Holdings to lease 70 per cent stake of the strategically-located Hambantota port at $1.12 billion, opening Hambantota to the Belt and Road Initiative.

 Transportation

 Air

 Mattala Rajapaksa International Airport (MRIA) is located in the town of Mattala, 18 km north of Hambantota.
-Opened in March 2013, it is the second international airport in Sri Lanka after Bandaranaike International Airport in Colombo,.
+Opened in March 2013, it is the second international airport in Sri Lanka after Bandaranaike International Airport in Colombo.
 The Weerawila Airport is also located nearby.